Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Primordial black holes

 \section{Primordial black holes}

+If gauge fields are not important to the inflation, which means that inflation is driven by a single scalar field, it may be ruinous because the higher-order loop corrections to the scalar-field's mass state indicate that the potential has structure on scales of order of the cut-off of inflation \cite{Baumann:2014nda}.
+If the potential has sufficiently steep structure at some points in inflation, i.e., $V_{\phi}>3H\dot{\phi}$ \cite{Chen:2022ccf}, the gauge fields become unstable and can be switched on later.
+The parameter space for switching on gauge fields is wide making it not difficult for this to occur \cite{Chen:2021nkf}.
+We show a simple example in Figure \ref{fig:example}.
+If the dynamics of inflation fall into the parameter space of single-field inflation, the gauge fields will be turned off.

-The remained adiabatic mode experiences a exponential growth before horizon-crossing due to the imaginary speed of sound.
+After switching on the gauge fields, the curvature mode experiences a exponential growth before horizon-crossing due to the imaginary speed of sound.
 Therefore the power spectrum is enhanced exponentially.
-If vector fields switch on only at late time, The power spectrum is enhanced on small scales so the formations of PBHs in radiation era is possible \cite{Zeldovich:1967lct,Hawking:1971ei}.
-And these PBHs can be one of candidates of the dark matter \cite{Carr:1974nx,Carr:1975qj,Chapline:1975ojl} and supermassive black holes in our universe \cite{Carr:1984}.
+If the vector fields switch on only at late time, the power spectrum is enhanced on small scales, making the formations of PBHs in the radiation era is possible \cite{Zeldovich:1967lct,Hawking:1971ei}.
+These PBHs can be candidates for dark matter \cite{Carr:1974nx,Carr:1975qj,Chapline:1975ojl} and supermassive black holes in our universe \cite{Carr:1984}.
+The enhancement of the power spectrum due to heavy fields is studied recently in multiple scalar-field models, and is used to discuss PBHs formation \cite{Fumagalli:2020adf,Pi:2017gih,Palma:2020ejf}.
+In the previous section, we have realized that it also can be achieved by using vector fields.

 We approach to the PBHs without any specific models ($V(\phi)$ and $f(\phi)$).
-We here only consider the switch-on of the vector fields at late time $N_f$ during inflation and see the features of power spectrum on small scales for generating PBHs.
+We here only consider the switch-on/off of vector fields at late time $N_f$ $only\ once$ and see the features of the power spectrum on small scales for generating PBHs.
 We choose the horizon-crossing time of the CMB scale $k_{\text{CMB}}=0.05\text{Mpc}^{-1}$ as $N_{\text{CMB}}=0$.
 Assuming that $h$ has peak at $N_f$.
-The curvature modes with different scales that cross the horizon at different time have different contributions to the power spectrum.
+The curvature modes with different scales that cross the horizon at different times have different contributions to the power spectrum.
 We can define the corresponding scale